 - Bags causing puffiness beneath their eyes.

-- Excess lower eyelid skin.
+- Excess fat beneath the lower lid.

 - Bulges and shadows underneath the eye.